Infertile patients cannot afford to wait for treatment while their eggs get older.

 “It was my first time doing IVF, and I’ll never do it again,” said Ms. Demidon, 28, a quality assurance specialist in Cayuga, N.Y.
 “It was awful.
 When you have that much fluid in you, it puts pressure on everything.”

 OHSS is a little-known complication of fertility treatments that rely on high doses of hormones, which are standard in the United States and the United Kingdom; the syndrome is just one of several health problems to be linked to in vitro fertilization.
-Some very prestigious fertility clinics in Europe and Japan, as well as St. Louis and New York in the U.S., have turned to a safer, low-dose form of IVF, but most clinics here have resisted, claiming incorrectly that success rates for low-dose IVF are not as high.
+Some very prestigious fertility clinics in Europe and Japan, as well as St. Louis and New York in the U.S., have turned to a safer, low-dose form of IVF.

 “Mild stimulation is clearly much healthier for women,” said Francine Coeytaux, founder of the Pacific Institute for Women’s Health, a nonprofit organization based in Los Angeles.
 “The reason hyper-stimulation happened is because these fertility clinics compete against each other by posting their success rates.”